openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 I want to preface this entry by stating something very important to me and my world.
 I am a writer.
 Not just a writer of technical documentation, how-tos, and other sundry articles, but a writer of fiction.
 I currently have three published books (you can find them in both paperback and ebook format on [Amazon](http://www.amazon.com/) and [Barnes & Noble](http://productsearch.barnesandnoble.com/)) and, I get the argument on both sides of the DRM fence.

-Whatâ€™s DRM?
+What’s DRM?
 Simple.
 Digital Rights Management (DRM) is a term for access control technologies that are used by hardware manufacturers, publishers, copyright holders to limit the use of digital content and devices.
 In other words, I have created a piece of digital content and I want to ensure it is clear who the holder of the copyright is, but also that I get paid for the content I have created. (...)

-â€
+”

-â€œ
+“

         [internetnews.com/Sean Michael Kerner: Oracle gives OpenOffice to Apache - What a Terrible move](http://blog.internetnews.com/skerner/2011/06/oracle-gives-openoffice-to-apa.html)